24 Dec Things to Look For When Selecting a Daycare

 - Ask about the curriculum.
 You don’t want a daycare to just sit your child in front of the television all day.
 You want a solidly constructed curriculum that will both stimulate your child’s development and provide fun and entertainment.
 You’re looking for a structured schedule that includes physical activity, quiet time, both group and individual activities, meals, snacks and free time, all at age-appropriate levels.

 - Check out their menu, looking for healthy food.
 If they provide snacks and meals, make sure they’re serving a healthy, balanced diet, and not just hamburgers and chicken nuggets every day.
 If your child has any allergies, make sure the daycare has a plan for dealing with them.
 You’re looking for a solid set of nutritious food choices.

-- Ask to see the center’s license and credentials.
+- Ask to see the centre’s license and credentials.
 A license guarantees a certain base standard of quality; while it isn’t a guarantee of quality care, its absence is a very, very bad sign.
 Daycares in Ontario are required to be licensed by the Ministry of Education.

 - Finally, the most important aspect is the staff.
 You’re both looking for quality and quantity here.
 You want the staff to interact with the children well, responsibly and enthusiastically.
 They should be well-prepared, both for everyday care and for emergencies.
 There also should be a significant number of them; while the ideal ratio of children to caregivers varies with age, you want it to be as low as possible.
 The more caregivers there are, the more individual attention your child will get.

 Let these factors guide you, and I’m sure you’ll find a daycare that will be a perfect fit for your child.